TheRealBogi/AsusX555LD-HackintoshEFI/README.md

 The SMBIOS values in the EFI have been replaced with placeholders, make sure to generate your own SMBIOS for MacBookPro11,1.

-WARNING: Do NOT use this EFI if you haven't replaced the original HDD with an SSD.
+**WARNING**: Do **NOT** use this EFI if you haven't replaced the original HDD with an SSD.
 APFS can degrade it and it will be painfully slow to use.

 This EFI only works with macOS Big Sur.